dodorare/crossbow/.github/pull_request_template.md

 ## Changelog

 > This section is optional.
-If this was a trivial fix, or has no externally-visible impact, you can delete this section.
+If this was a trivial fix or has no externally-visible impact, you can delete this section.

 - What changed as a result of this PR?
-- If applicable, organize changes under "Added", "Changed", or "Fixed" sub-headings
+- If applicable, organize changes under "Added", "Changed", or "Fixed" sub-headings.
 - Stick to one or two sentences.
-If more detail is needed for a particular change, consider adding it to the "Solution" section
+If more detail is needed for a particular change, consider adding it to the "Solution" section.
-  - If you can't summarize the work, your change may be unreasonably large / unrelated.
-Consider splitting your PR to make it easier to review and merge!

 ## Migration Guide